hemahemapathi/Project-Management-Tool---Frontend/README.md

        For Managers :

-       -  Use the format: yourname@manager.com
+        -  Use the format : yourname@manager.com

        Example: If your name is John, your email should be john@manager.com

        For Team Members :

-       -  Use the format: yourname@example.com
+        -  Use the format : yourname@example.com

        Example: If your name is Jane, your email should be jane@example.com

      Ensure you have the correct credentials before logging in